getsmap/smap-responsive/README.md

 ###Important information regarding data sources

-Data sources – whether belonging to the sMap project or the participants of the sMap project, or anyone else – is not included, neither in the product, nor in the package.
+Data sources – whether belonging to the sMap project or the participants of the sMap project, or anyone else – are not included, neither in the product, nor in the package.
 You need to seek permission to use these data – from the publisher and/or from the copyright owner.
 This also applies if the data is linked from any other code.

 ###Get started

 To get started, follow these steps:

 1. Clone or download the source code of this repository
 2. Adapt the file configs/config.js so that it refers to already published data (e.g. WMS or WFS)
 3. Upload the entire repository to a web server and point the browser to the index.html file